-Begin by imagining or drawing an upside down triangle (Do it now, it will help).
-At the top are two letter, P on the left had side, R on the right.
+Begin by imagining or drawing an upside-down triangle (do it now; it will help).
+At the top are two letters: P on the left-hand side, and R on the right.
 At the bottom, the tip of the triangle is the letter V.

 The other thing that happens sometimes is the victim gets tired of being the victim.
 He gets tired of the other one always running the show, always telling him what to do.
 He gets tired of being looked down on because the rescuer is basically saying, "If it wasn't for me, you wouldn't make it."
-Everyone once in a while the victim gets fed up and Bam, moves to the persecutor role.
-Like the rescuer, the victim in this role blows up and gets angry usually about something small, or acts out.
+Everyone once in a while, the victim gets fed up and moves to the persecutor role.
+Like the rescuer, the victim in this role blows up and gets angry—usually about something small—or acts out.

 While everyone gets to move among all the roles, often one will fit more comfortably in one role more than another.
 This has to do with personality, upbringing, and learned ways of coping.
 The rescuer as a child was often an only child, oldest, or grew up in a chaotic family.
 He usually did not have many buffers between him and his parents, and learned early on that he could avoid getting in trouble and avoid conflict by being good: "If I can stay on my toes and just do what my parents (and teacher) wants me to do all the time, I won't get in any hot water."